Torsten Gütschow: International career

 Gütschow was called up to the East Germany national team in February 1984, making his debut in a 3–1 away win against Greece.
 His second cap came later in the same year, also against Greece – this time he scored again in a 1–0 home win.
 His third and final cap didn't come until 1989, in a 1–1 draw with Finland at his home stadium in Dresden.
 He was also capped at under-21 level and made three appearances for the DDR Olympic team.

 Coaching career

 After ending his playing career, Gütschow took up coaching.
 He worked with VfL Bochum's reserve team, and was manager of FC Oberneuland from 2003 to 2004.
 In 2006, he was appointed as manager of TuS 1906 Heeslingen, and won promotion to the Oberliga Nord in his first season.
 Gütchow remained at the club at seven years, leaving in at the end of the 2012–13 season when the club withdrew from the Oberliga for financial reasons.
 He took over at Regionalliga Norodost side TSG Neustrelitz a year later.

 Stasi

 Gütschow worked as an Inoffizieller Mitarbeiter (paid informant) for the Stasi.
-This came about after he was arrested in Sweden for drink-driving; the East German authorities offered him a deal where he would be released on condition that he would provide the Stasi with information.
-However, he immediately confessed this involvement to his team-mates, and promised never to report anything negative about them.
+He admitted to spying on around 60 players and staff between 1981 and 1989.
+Gütschow was approached by the authorities at the age of 18, and feared that he would be prevented from playing football and separated from his fiancee if he refused to co-operate.